BrayanSalas/RentadeAutos/README.md

-# RentadeAutos \n
+# RentadeAutos (RentCar with Firebase)
-This is my project that I did with my partner @Markintoch, is only for Rent Cars some kind of things like add a car to "my rent car"\n search a car by hour/day in any town (Escobedo, Apodaca, Santa, San Nicolas), see features about car (price, model, brand) \n everything was made in Android Studio 3.0.1
+This is my project that I did with my partner @Markintoch, is only for Rent Cars some kind of things like add a car to "my rent car"<br>
+search a car by hour/day in any town (Escobedo, Apodaca, Santa, San Nicolas), see features about car (price, model, brand) <br>
+everything was made in Android Studio 3.0.1